Jesus Prayer: Variants of repetitive formulas

-In art

-The Jesus Prayer is a core part of the plot in J. D. Salinger's pair of stories Franny and Zooey.
-Its use in that book is itself referenced in Jeffrey Eugenides's novel, The Marriage Plot.

-The prayer is also a central theme of the 2006 Russian film Ostrov.

-In 1999, Sir John Tavener wrote this haunting and somewhat discordant setting of ‘The Jesus Prayer’ for the popular Icelandic singer Björk.
-His song is titled ‘Prayer of the Heart’ which is an alternate name for ‘The Jesus Prayer.’
-The music is played by the Brodsky Quartet.
-The Jesus Prayer repeats in Greek, in Coptic (the language of the desert fathers and mothers), and in English.

 Catholic Church

+The Jesus Prayer is widely practiced among the 23 Eastern Catholic Churches.

 Part four of the Catechism of the Catholic Church, which is dedicated to Christian prayer, devotes paragraphs 2665 to 2669 to prayer to Jesus.

-In his poem The Book of the Twelve Béguines, John of Ruysbroeck, a 14th-century Flemish mystic beatified by Pope Pius X in 1908, wrote of "the uncreated Light, which is not God, but is the intermediary between Him and the 'seeing thought'" as illuminating the contemplative not in the highest mode of contemplation, but in the second of the four ascending modes.

 Similar methods of prayer in use in the Catholic Church are recitation, as recommended by John Cassian, of "O God, come to my assistance; O Lord, make haste to help me" or other verses of Scripture; repetition of a single monosyllabic word, as suggested by the Cloud of Unknowing; the method used in Centering Prayer; the method used by The World Community for Christian Meditation, based on the Aramaic invocation Maranatha; the use of Lectio Divina; etc.

 The Catechism of the Catholic Church says:

-Use by other Christians

-In addition to Roman Catholics and Eastern Orthodox, many Christians of other traditions also use the Jesus Prayer, primarily as a centering prayer or for contemplative prayer.
-The prayer is sometimes used with the Anglican rosary.
-The structure and content of the Jesus Prayer also bears a resemblance to the "Sinner's Prayer" used by many evangelical Protestants.
+Evangelical Lutheran Churches

+In Evangelical Lutheranism, particularly in those Churches of the Eastern Lutheran tradition, the Jesus Prayer is prayed by the faithful.
+Evangelical-Lutheran theologian William Weedon, with regard to the Jesus Prayer, stated that "People loved by God, remember this beautiful, fitting addition to praying the Our Father in your personal prayers."
+The Lutheran Church of Australia notes: